cytidd/notes/notecards.md

-## Notecard Thoughts
+## Note Card Thoughts
-Earlier this year I started writing down thoughts that struck me on 3x5 notecards.
+Earlier this year I started writing down thoughts that struck me on 3x5 note cards.
 I like to flip through them.
 Here they are, so you can flip through them, too.
 It's also a pretty good way to see what I've been reading.

-### 2017 Notecards
+### 2017 Note cards

 |Quote|Source|
 | ------ | ------ |